raspberrypilearning/from-me-to-you/en/step_1.md

 You will create a digital card to send to someone to cheer them up or help them celebrate an occasion, or for any other reason — it's up to you!
 You will decide who you will make the card for, and to help you develop your ideas, you will investigate cards that other people have made.

-You have a range of skills that you learnt in the Look after yourself pathway.
+You have a range of skills that you learned in the Look after yourself pathway.

 ### What you will make

-In this project, you will choose some of those skills to independently make your own original digital card.
+In this project, you will choose some of those skills and use them to independently make your own original digital card.

 ![Complete project](images/showcase_static.png)